quyenkhanhnghi/TravelTunes/README.md

 Travel Tunes is a web-based marketplace built using the MERN stack.

-The platform allows consumers to research and book travel products and services directly with travel suppliers.
+The platform allows consumers to research, review and book travel products and services directly with travel suppliers.

 The project is currently in progress, with a focus on
   - desgining API & RESTfulAPI using CRUD operations with Moogosh